 We understand that when considering any medical procedure, cost is a concern for patients.
 The cost of filing a prescription for growth hormone injections is no exception.
 Managing the costs of growth hormone injections is made even a bit more difficult than filling some other necessary prescriptions, because it is not 100% clear if the cost of growth hormone injections will be covered by medical insurance.

 Currently, the FDA has approved growth hormone injections for only two conditions: for growth hormone deficiencies resulting in arrested development in children, and for the loss of muscle that occurs in HIV/AIDS patients.
-When HGH injections are prescribed for either of these uses, they are usually covered by most health insurance policies.
+When HGH injections are prescribed for either of these uses, they may be covered by most health insurance policies.

 When Does Health Insurance Cover Growth Hormone Injections?

 One of the first questions on the minds of patients who have medical insurance is, “Will my prescription for growth hormone injections be covered by my insurance?”
 The answer is in most cases, usually not.

 HGH can be prescribed for other conditions, such as “age-related growth hormone deficiency.”
 Age-related growth hormone deficiency occurs due to the normal decline in growth hormone as we age.
 While the decline is natural, it can cause some people severe difficulties, such as chronic fatigue, weakness, sleep problems, and sexual health issues.